 This, teamed with older computers which haven’t been regularly updated, a large proportion of volunteer staff who may not be well trained in information and data security processes, use of free software programs or cheap web hosting and lack of adequate resources to guard data and defend against cyber-attacks, make for easy targets.

-Common forms of Cyber Crime
+Common Forms of Cyber Attacks on Churches

 Social engineering/Phishing Emails